 1> upon indication from SCG RLC that the maximum number of retransmissions has been reached:

+2> if the RLC is associated with an SCell that is being used for CA level duplication;

+3> consider SCell radio link failure to be detected for the SCell i.e. SCell-RLF;

+3> initiate the SCell RLF report procedure as specified in 5.7.x to report SCell failure;

+2> else if the RLC is associated with an PSCell that is being used for CA level duplication;

+3> consider SpCell radio link failure to be detected for the PSCell, i.e., SpCell-RLF;

+3> initiate the SpCell RLF report procedure as specified in 5.7.x to report SpCell failure;

+2> else

-2> consider radio link failure to be detected for the SCG i.e. SCG-RLF;
+3> consider radio link failure to be detected for the SCG i.e. SCG-RLF;

-Editor’s Note: FFS: How to handle RLC failure in CA duplication for SCG DRB and SRB.

-2> initiate the SCG failure information procedure as specified in 5.7.3 to report SCG radio link failure;
+3> initiate the SCG failure information procedure as specified in 5.7.3 to report SCG radio link failure;